makrai/notes/belinkov19-anal-neur-lang-survey-tacl.md

       * high-quality systems may not be learning certain sentence meanings
     * Artetxe+ (2018) showed that word embeddings contain divergent linguistic
       * can be uncovered by applying a linear transformation on the embeddings
-      * embeddings "have limits on how [linguistic] information is surfaced"
+      * embeddings "have limits on how linguistic information is surfaced"
-* concern[s] with correlation: a measure of causation is lacking
+* concerns with correlation: a measure of causation is lacking
   * How does the encoding of linguistic properties affect the system output?
 * Giulianelli+ (2018)
   * predicted number agreement from RNN hidden states and gates at different time steps
   * intervened in how the model processes the sentence by changing a hidden activation based on the difference between the prediction and the correct label.
-This improved agreement prediction accuracy, and the effect persisted over the course of the sentence, indicating that this information has an effect on the model.
-However, they did not report the effect on overall model quality, for example by measuring perplexity
+    * This improved agreement prediction accuracy, and the effect persisted over the course of the sentence, indicating that this information has an effect on the model.
+    * hE, they did not report the effect on overall model quality, e.g. perplext
 * causal inference may shed new light on some of these questions
 * different classifiers
   * usually a simple classifier, such as logistic regression